 For B2B and B2C brands, this means understanding your customer’s shopper journey and what goes into their decision-making process.
 However, this is much easier said than done, and there are several new variables to consider:

-- E-commerce and social media have made the shopper journey much more complex and challenging to track, and there are multiple touchpoints and devices that customers use.
+- E-commerce and social media have made the shopper journey much more complex and challenging to track, and customers use multiple touchpoints and devices.

 - In 2023, Google removed third-party cookies, making targeted advertising more difficult.

 - And lastly, the metaverse shopping experience is slowly becoming a reality with the rise and adoption of AR/VR.

 To stay ahead of the game and start to predict your customer’s needs and journey, you need to understand how they purchase products, how they use social media, the metaverse for business, and everything in between.